arkay17/katacoda-scenarios/bdd-behave/updated.md

-## Update the steps as per the outline
+Update the steps as per the latest feature file with the scenario outline

 Copy or type this code into `weekend.py`: